christensenacademy/christensen-academy/modules/beginning-java/textpages/three-types-of-errors.md

 #Three Types of Errors
 There are three types of errors you'll encounter while programming: syntax errors, runtime errors, and logic errors.

-Making errors is a natural part of programming.
-Even the best programmers make lots of errors.
-As you gain experience, you won't necessarily make fewer errors, but you will get very good at debugging (i.e., fixing the errors you make).
+Making errors is a natural part of the programming process.
+As you gain experience, you won't necessarily make fewer errors, but you will get very good identifying and fixing errors.
+We use the term *debugging* to refer to this process of fixing errors, or "bugs", in our code.

 **Side Note:** I encourage you to do some searching for example of famous software errors.
 There are some really interesting example of major catastrophes that have occurred because of relatively simple programming errors.